 Restriction to avoid prejudicing the course of justice

 The selection of subjects for debate and the allocation of time for each debate is a matter for the government, in the case of government business, or the Selection Committee, in the case of private Members’ and committee and delegation business.
 More information about programming the business of the House can be found in Infosheets No. 2 ‘A typical sitting day’ and No. 6 ‘Opportunities for private Members’.

 Length of speeches

 Time limits are imposed by the standing orders, and vary from 5 to 30 minutes.
-In addition, there is provision for a period of 90 second statements in the House on Mondays, Wednesdays and Thursdays, and for a period of 3 minute statements in the Federation Chamber–the second debating chamber–each day the Federation Chamber meets.
+In addition, there is provision for a period of 90 second statements in the House each sitting day and in the Federation Chamber on Mondays, and for a period of 3 minute statements in the Federation Chamber each day the Federation Chamber meets.

 Who can speak—allocation of the call

 The ‘call’ (that is, the opportunity for a Member to speak) is a matter for the Chair to decide.
 Occupants of the Chair follow the tradition of alternating the call between government and opposition Members, leaving reasonable opportunities for non-aligned members and minor parties.
 Parties in coalition share the call in proportion to their numbers.

 The Chair also usually gives priority to the Prime Minister, Ministers (except when intending to speak in reply and thus close debate) and party leaders and deputy leaders over the other Members of their respective parties.
 To assist the Chair a list of intending speakers is supplied by the party whips.
 The Chair usually follows the list, but does not have to do so.